StephenClearyExamples/TcpChat/Protocol.md

 ### Type 3: Set Nickname Request (Client to Server)

-The payload has one field:
+The payload has two fields:

+1. `RequestId` - a GUID, indentifying this request.
 1. `Nickname` - a short string, identifying the current client.

 The server should respond with an Ack or Nak.